wagnrd/Between.linux/README.md

 # Broken features

-Virtually everything works, except some things that I couldn't get to work on Linux:
+It is very usable and almost everything works, except some minor things:

  - **No read confirmation**
     - All messages read in this app won't trigger the read confirmation on other devices